newrelic/newrelic-java-agent/instrumentation/opentelemetry-sdk-extension-autoconfigure-1.28.0/README.md

 See `ClassTransformerConfigImpl.java` for implementation details of the `@WithSpan` annotation.

-### Spans Emitted From OpenTelemetry Instrumentation
+### Spans Emitted From OpenTelemetry Tracing API

-The New Relic Java agent will detect Spans emitted by [OpenTelemetry instrumentation](https://opentelemetry.io/docs/languages/java/instrumentation/).
+The New Relic Java agent will detect Spans emitted by the [OpenTelemetry Tracing API](https://opentelemetry.io/docs/specs/otel/trace/api/) for most manual, library, and native [instrumentation types](https://opentelemetry.io/docs/languages/java/instrumentation/#instrumentation-categories) and incorporate them into New Relic traces.

 It does this by weaving the `io.opentelemetry.sdk.trace.SdkTracerProvider` so that it will create a New Relic Tracer each time an OpenTelemetry Span is started and weaving the `io.opentelemetry.context.Context` to propagate context between New Relic and OpenTelemetry Spans.

-Currently, the New Relic Java agent does not load any OpenTelemetry instrumentation it simply detects Spans emitted by OpenTelemetry manual instrumentation, native instrumentation, library instrumentation, or zero code instrumentation (i.e. bytecode instrumentation that would also require running the OpenTelemetry
-Java agent).
+#### Translating OpenTelemetry SpanKinds To The New Relic Span Data Model

 Depending on the OpenTelemetry Span `SpanKind`, it may result in the New Relic Java agent starting a transaction (when one doesn't already exist).
+Also see [attribute-mappings.json](src/main/resources/attribute-mappings.json) for the complete attribute mapping rules.

 * `SpanKind.INTERNAL`
     * Creating a span with no `SpanKind`, which defaults to `SpanKind.INTERNAL`, will not start a transaction